Appearance

 would be treated as the same key, with the latter overriding the former if it appears later in the merge sequence). - Example:

-konfigo -s c.json -c
+konfigo -s config.json -c

 -v

-- This flag is overridden by
+- Overrides default quiet behavior but is overridden by

 . - Example:

-konfigo -s c.json -v
+konfigo -s config.json -v

 -v

-konfigo -s c.json -q
+konfigo -s config.json -d

 -h